 1. Identify Which Valve Is Causing The Problem

-More often than not, a water hammer happens when a tap turns off instantly.
+Often, a water hammer happens when a tap turns off instantly.
 So, when you turn on your tap, be sure to listen and identify the origin of the noise.
 Doing this will help you determine which supply line is causing the issue, and that will be where you will have to install the water hammer arrester.

 As mentioned, dishwashers and washing machines tend to cause water hammers since they feature automatic valves that close instantly.